reportportal/docs/src/md/src/LogDataInReportPortal/HowToImplementOwnIntegration.md

-## How to implement own integration
+## How to implement your own integration
-Please refer to documentation available at your ReportPortal server: https://your_rp_server/ui/#api
+Please refer to documentation available on your ReportPortal server: https://your_rp_server/ui/#api